tmralmeida/eldagent/README.md

 ## SLAM and Localization commands

-After running the previous commands, we are able to run the gmapping node:
+After running the previous commands, we can run the gmapping node:
 ```
 roslaunch eldagent_bringup gmapping.launch
 ```